Season Calendar & Events

 When can my dancer go on POINTE?

-For dancers getting their pointe shoes can be so exciting, and is often seen as a rite of passage.
+For dancers, getting their pointe shoes can be so exciting, and is often seen as a rite of passage.
 Because we want our dancers to be safe in all things that they do, and pointe can be dangerous if the dancer is not ready, we have some prerequisite classes to ensure that our dancers are ready and safely prepared to go on pointe.
-We ask that our dancers successfully pass their Grade I Cecchetti Exam and then take a Pre-Pointe class.
+We ask that our dancers successfully pass their Grade I Cecchetti Exam and then take a Pre-Pointe class in addition to two weekly ballet classes.
 The Pre-Pointe class focuses on strength and proper ankle alignment.
 Once dancers have completed a full year of Pre-Pointe they can be assessed by a staff member to determine if they will be able to safely work on pointe.
 Every dancer is different and every set of feet/ankles are different so we can’t guarantee a certain time line.
-If a dancer is not ready for pointe by the end of pre-pointe then they can continue onto Beginner Pointe and work in their flat shoes.
-Safety is our biggest concern here.
+Safety is our biggest concern.
 We want our dancers to grow and try new things, and we want them to do so at their own pace to keep them dancing safely.

 Why do parents have to buy Recital/Nutcracker TICKETS?